2024 Atlantic hurricane season: Hurricane Milton

 In Mexico, Yucatán was affected by storm surge and heavy rainfall.
 Flooding occurred in Campeche and Celestún, with the latter being evacuated as result.
 Three people died in Mexico, all due to drowning.
 Western Cuba received flooding and strong winds from Milton.
-In Florida, 126 tornado warnings were issued on October 10, the second-most posted in a single day in one state, behind only April 27, 2011, in Alabama during a super outbreak.
-At least 45 tornadoes touched down, causing approximately $681.8 million in damage, while an EF-3 twister in St. Lucie County killed 6 people.
+In Florida, 126 tornado warnings were issued on October 9, the second-most posted in a single day in one state, behind only April 27, 2011, in Alabama during a super outbreak.
+There were 45 tornadoes confirmed, causing approximately $681.8 million in damage, with an EF3 tornado in St. Lucie County killing 6 people.
 Significant storm surge impacted Southwest Florida, generally ranging from 6 to 9 ft above ground.
 Venice reported the highest sustained winds and gusts in Florida, reaching 91 mph and 107 mph, respectively.
 Heavy rains also fell, especially in a swath from Tampa Bay to the Daytona Beach area, with a peak total of 20.4 in near St. Petersburg.
 Insurance firm ICEYE estimated that Milton damaged approximately 150,000 structures in Florida, over 13,000 of which were flooded with more than 5 ft of water.
 Among the structures damaged were the Tampa Bay Times building and Tropicana Field.
 Overall, Milton killed 39 people, and the NCEI estimated that damage in the United States totaled about $34.3 billion, almost entirely in Florida, although damage assessments were complicated due to Helene impacting some of the same areas only about two weeks earlier.
 The Bahamas saw minor effects from Milton.